tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_2.md

 ### Problem 3: Output doesn't integrate with user guide doc

-Documentation generated from the source doesn’t integrate directly into a website except as a link from your other web pages.
+Documentation generated from the source doesn't integrate directly into a website except as a link from your other web pages.
 Like a HAT-produced webhelp file, the auto-doc is its own little website.
 Here's an example from Netty's documentation that shows how the auto-generated doc is separate from the rest of the site.

 <a href=""><img src="{{ "/images/publishingapidocs/nointegration.png" | prepend: site.baseurl }}" alt="No integration" /></a>